TheLindaProjectInc/metriverse-docs-backup/developer-guides/collection.md

 ![create_collection_1.png](/developer-guides/create_collection_1.png)

 > If a collection is not set to have a royalty or to be burnable, it can never have a royalty or be burnable.
 {.is-info}

+> Once a collection name and symbol are set on the blockchain, they cannot ever be changed.
+Make sure to triple check all data entered.
+{.is-info}

 ### Set Collection Description